oddcamp/datocms-plugin-plausible/README.md

 # Plausible DatoCMS Plugin

-Datocms plugin that provides a link to plausible for the current record on the sidebar
+DatoCMS plugin that provides a link to [Plausible](https://www.plausible.io) for the current record on the sidebar

 ## Setup